matthias-pichler/kMRCD/README.md

       -   Creates an estimator instance for a linear (runExample = 1) or non-linear (runExample = 2) kernel.
-      -   Run the kMRCD algorithm with alpha = 0.75, and visualise the solutions.
+      -   Run the kMRCD algorithm with alpha = 0.75, and visualise the solution.

 	Last modified by Iwein Vranckx, 29/07/2020,
 	Git repository: https://github.com/ivranckx/kMRCD.git